Edincobaj/Stock-Analysis/README.md

 ## Project Overview

-### The objective of this analysis is to refactor our stock analysis code to be able to handle more than a few stocks quickly.
+### The objective of this analysis is to refactor our stock analysis code to be able to handle more data and decrease our code run time.

 ## Results